 A cane consists of three parts: handle, stick, and base.

 - Handle: The handle can be either curved, inverted U-shaped, or T-shaped.
-The latter seems to be more suitable for those having a stroke because of a weaker grip they might have.
+The latter seems to be more suitable for those having a stroke because of the weaker grip they might have.

 How to choose the correct walking stick?

-- Robert Lam explains what factors anyone should consider before choosing the correct cane in an article to the Canadian Family Physician.
+- Robert Lam explains what factors we should consider before choosing the correct cane in an article for the Canadian Family Physician.
 You can access the article through this link.

-- I found another useful article about walking aids written by Stowe, Hopes, and Mulley to the European Geriatric Medicine Journal published by ScienceDirect; you can access it through this link
+- I found another useful article about walking aids written by Stowe, Hopes, and Mulley in the European Geriatric Medicine Journal published by ScienceDirect; you can access it through this link.

-- Cheryl A Sadowski, BSc(Pharm), PharmD, FCSHP and C. Allyson Jones, PT, Ph. , clinical pharmacists, have published a book for practising pharmacists.
-Apart from basic information about canes, crutches, and walkers, they also provide useful screening questions that sellers can ask from their clients in order to assist them in choosing the correct one; you can reach the relevant piece of information through this link
+- Cheryl A Sadowski, BSc(Pharm), PharmD, FCSHP and C. Allyson Jones, PT, Ph. , clinical pharmacists, has published a book for practising pharmacists.
+Apart from basic information about canes, crutches, and walkers, they also provide useful screening questions that sellers can ask their clients to assist them in choosing the correct one; you can reach the relevant piece of information through this link.